hutchgrant/react-boilerplate/docs/README_K8.md

 cd .well-known/acme-challenge
 ```

-Then just output each file requested:
+Then just output each to a file as requested:

 ```
 echo 'dajkld3q88sd9q2dqd8asjdajds9a' > 'asdsadaskdajbdakbdjkbdkjawdjknsakda'